Larry Craig: U.S. Senate

 Craig announced his candidacy for the 1990 Senate election for the seat vacated by the retiring James A. McClure.
 Craig defeated Idaho Attorney General Jim Jones in the Republican primary.
 In the general election he defeated Democratic former Idaho Legislature member Ron J. Twilegar with 61 percent of the vote.

-In 1995, Craig formed a barbershop quartet called The Singing Senators with Senators Trent Lott, John Ashcroft, and James Jeffords.
+In 1995, Craig formed a barbershop quartet called The Singing Senators with Senators Trent Lott, John Ashcroft, and Jim Jeffords.

 Craig was reelected in 1996, with 57 percent of the vote, defeating Democrat Walt Minnick.
 He was reelected again in the 2002 election with 65 percent of the vote, when he spent $3.2 million to defeat Alan Blinken.

-In 1999 Craig became sharply critical of U.S. President Bill Clinton for the Monica Lewinsky scandal.
+In 1999, Craig became sharply critical of U.S. President Bill Clinton for the Monica Lewinsky scandal.
 Speaking on NBC's Meet The Press, Craig told Tim Russert: "The American people already know that Bill Clinton is a bad boy – a naughty boy.
 I'm going to speak out for the citizens of my state, who in the majority think that Bill Clinton is probably even a nasty, bad, naughty boy."

 Craig served as Senate Republican Policy Committee chairman from 1997 until 2003.
 He then became chairman of the Special Committee on Aging.
 After the Democrats gained control of the Senate in the 2006 Congressional election, Craig became the ranking member of the Committee on Veterans' Affairs and a member of the Appropriations Committee and the Energy and Natural Resources Committee.
 He served as the ranking member of the Interior and Related Agencies Appropriations Subcommittee.
-Amid the controversy surrounding his arrest, in August 2007 Craig temporarily stepped aside as ranking member on the Veterans' Affairs Committee and two subcommittees.
+Amid the controversy surrounding his arrest, in August 2007 Craig stepped aside as ranking member on the Veterans' Affairs Committee and two subcommittees.

 Craig is a longtime advocate for a balanced budget amendment to the United States Constitution.

 In May 2003, Craig put a hold on more than 200 Air Force promotions in an attempt to pressure the Air Force to station four new C-130 cargo planes in Idaho, saying he received a commitment from the Air Force almost seven years earlier that the planes would be delivered.
 Defense Department officials said the reason the C-130s had not been sent to Idaho was that no new aircraft were being manufactured for the type of transport mission done by the Idaho Air National Guard unit where Craig wanted the planes delivered.